0vm/RAM-Limiter/README.md

 # Use
 Frees up RAM that is being used by Discord and Chrome Automatically, This gives your device more available ram and less battery consumption.
-On startup you can choose between Chrome Or Discord Since those use the most ram for me personally.
+On Application startup you can choose between Chrome Or Discord Since those use the most ram for me personally.

 # Original